A respectable home theatre system requires a good set of speakers, HD projector, projector screen, video player and an AV Amplifier.

 - Roku was not available in India and I had my doubts whether Amazon Prime Video and Netflix apps shipped will support India subscriptions

 After much (re)search, I went with NVIDIA SHIELD TV Streaming Media Player.
 The reason was it runs Google Android OS and ships with all official Google apps including YouTube and Google Music.
 I had a friend coming from the USA to get it for me from Gamestop for $180 – costing $20 more on Amazon.
 This device can also be used as a Plex Media Server, which I won’t be using now as I run Plex Server on an old iMac I have – but it is good to know it’s there for the future.

 NVIDIA Shield has only one output port – HDMI, I could connect the projector through this port but to connect my Sony speaker system through the Optical port, I needed to buy an HDMI Extractor – I went with Aerctor HDMI to HDMI + Optical Toslink(SPDIF) from Amazon for $19.99.

 The service provider installed the projector and the projection screen in few hours.
-Then, it took me less than an hour connecting and configuring the NVIDIA Video Player and the HDMI Extractor – which worked out of the box.
+Then, it took me less than an hour to connect and configure the NVIDIA Video Player and the HDMI Extractor – which worked out of the box.
 Configuring Android OS and the apps in NVIDIA Shield was super easy.
-Entering the email and password for Amazon Video app was the only painful step I faced.
+Entering the email and password for the Amazon Video app was the only painful step I faced.